SBA 504 Loans

 Over the years, Commercial Real Estate Loans, Inc. has advised developers on which loan package is best for the project at hand and has thus accumulated the experience and skills to help developers navigate the requirements set by the SBA.

-As of August 2017, interest rates have maximum rates for 504 loans, ranging from 3.96% to 4.56%.
+As of January 2019, the maximum rates for 504 loans range from 4.92% to 5.19%.
 This includes applicable fees.
 The rates can be broken down further:

 A five-year Treasury rate presently standing at 1.7%